Koffi Olomide: 2021–2024: Légende Ed. Diamond and Platinum

 On 3 February 2023, Koffi reconciled with his erstwhile rival Félix Wazekwa, collaborating on the Congolese rumba-infused single "Eau Pure", marking the end of a protracted feud that had characterized the Congolese music scene.
 On 16 August, Koffi appeared on Diamond Platnumz's single "Achii", tinged with Bongo Flava and soukous, and performed in Lingala, Swahili, and English.
 The song rapidly amassed one million YouTube views in 24 hours and peaked at number four among Congo's most-viewed YouTube videos, with 813,000 views by September of that year.

 Koffi began working on Légende Ed.
 Diamond's second volume, Légende Millénium, in early 2020.
 However, the record was withheld by the German label Goldman Music and instead clandestinely distributed on various music platforms on 17 December 2021.
 It was to feature guest artists such as Tiwa Savage, Fally Ipupa, Gally Garvey, Ninho, Damso, Gaz Mawete, Hiro Le Coq, Davido, and Innoss'B. During his guest appearance on the political forum Bosolo Na Politiki on YouTube in October 2023, Koffi revealed that he had encountered difficulties in procuring a producer for Légende Millénium in Paris due to adverse publicity from another Congolese artist regarding his criminal past, which precipitated his contractual engagement with Goldman Music in exchange for financial backing.
 Nonetheless, the label withheld Légende Millénium and clandestinely distributed it on various music platforms.
-Seven months later, on 21 June 2024, Koffi finally released the second volume of Légende Ed.
-Diamond, renamed Platinium (alternatively titled Platinum).
-It featured 43 tracks and included guest appearances by Soolking, Innoss'B, Kaaris, Davido, Gradur, Gally Garvey, and Gaz Mawete.
+Seven months later, on 23 June 2024, Koffi finally released the second volume of Légende Ed.
+Diamond, renamed Platinium, Vol. 2 (alternatively known as Platinum or Platinium).
+It featured 38 tracks and included guest appearances by Gally Garvey, Fabregas Le Métis Noir, Cindy Le Cœur, Gaz Mawete, and JR33.
 On 16 November, Koffi unveiled the single "Le Boss Mourinho", written in honor of his son Del Pirlo Mourinho's 19th birthday.
 Later that year, on 29 December, he took the stage at the Terminus Night Club in Mouila, Gabon.